-West Clear Creek Trail is a 4.6 mile moderately trafficked out and back trail located near Sedona, AZ that offers the chance to see wildlife and is rated as difficult.
+West Clear Creek Trail is a 4.6 mile moderately trafficked out and back trail located near Sedona, Arizona that offers the chance to see wildlife and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Flagstaff: Drive 40 miles south on Interstate 17.
 Leave the highway at the AZ 179 exit and turn east under the freeway.
 Drive about 9 miles on FR 618 to FR 215 and turn east about 3 miles to the Bullpen Ranch trailhead.
 Or turn east off FR 618 on FR 214 about 8 miles from the highway and turn east 4.7 miles to the Bald Hill Road.
 Follow this primitive road about 1 mile to a rock-pile cairn that marks the trailhead.

 this hike was unbelievably amazing!!!

 It is such a beautiful hike!!!!
 It is hot so dress light. the water is amazing!!!
 I cant wait to hike it again.
 It is a great place that looks like you are in Alabama not Arizona :)

 It's pretty tough, slower going and farther then I thought. pack light, you will need to push limits and that combined with spectacular scenery may cause feelings of ecstasy :)